NAMlab/deepCRE_reimplemented/readme.md

 be included in the validation set as a homolog.
 The sccript needs a fasta file containing all proteins of a species and the results of a blast run where all proteins are basted against all proteins of the same species.

+The script is run using the following command line parameters:

+- `--proteins` or `-p` is the path to the fasta file containing all proteins of the species.
+- `--blast_outputs` or `-b` is the path to the file containing the results of the blast run. the results must be formatted in the blast output format 6.
+- `--pickle_key_name` or `-k` is the name of the key under which the list of genes will be saved in the dictionary in the pickle file.
+- `--output` or `-o` is an optional parameter specifying the output path of the pickle file.
+By default, the file will be saved in the `src/deepCRE` folder under the name "validation_genes_<pickle_key_name>.pickle".

 ### Model Training

 #### Single Species Training Input Files